junxit/us-congress-bills-110/metadata.md

 - 2007-11-05 — Mr. Engel moved to suspend the rules and pass the bill, as amended.
 - 2007-11-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H12459-12460)
 - 2007-11-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H12459-12460)
+- 2007-11-06 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 472.